 You know that saying about the rubber meeting the road?
 Yea, that was happening in every way.

 I decided to put in my ear buds and listen to music (thanks to my husband who insisted that I have some just in case) in an effort to try to overcome the self defeating conversation that was taking place in my mind.
-I cranked up the song and determined that I was going to finish this thing no matter what.
+I cranked up the song, determined that I was going to finish this thing no matter what.
 I quickly reset my pace, dug in my heels, and soldiered on.

 And then, around mile seventeen, it happened.
 I hit the proverbial running wall which is the inevitable event that occurs for many in a marathon when your body suddenly starts shutting down.
 You become excessively fatigued and begin to cramp as a result of your body using all of its carbohydrates and switching over to take energy from your muscles.
 And when I say that I hit it, I mean that without the slightest warning, everything that was working moments before came to a screeching halt.